BittieTasks/BittieTasks/replit.md

 BittieTasks is a mobile-first React web application that serves as a dual-income marketplace for parents.
 Its primary purpose is to enable parents to earn money by sharing daily tasks with neighbors and to monetize routine parent activities.
 The platform facilitates community-based earnings, where neighbors pay to join activities, and also includes features for self-care tasks with optional accountability partners.
 Key capabilities include real-time task management, earnings tracking, a comprehensive messaging system, and gamified wellness achievements.
 The business model incorporates an advertising-based revenue model with affiliate marketing integration, allowing parents to earn commissions.
 The platform now also features an ethical partnership matching algorithm for corporate partners, a comprehensive bartering system for skill/service exchange, and an advertising management system with ethical evaluation.

 ## User Preferences
-Preferred communication style: Simple, everyday language.
+Preferred communication style: Senior programming engineer level technical communication.

 ## System Architecture